emgrasmeder/tidy-data-crash-course/jupyter-notebook.md

 Jupyter is quite powerful and can be used for collaboration, I've even helped teams deploy Notebooks as production code, but I really think they belong in a narrow context in the development pipeline.
 As such, I'm keeping the code snippets here in the Markdown files instead of making the entire blog post a Notebook to share and letting you simply execute the code to see that it works.
 Take some time exploring, that's what this tool exists for.

-But we're going to play with 🔥 anyway.
+So, we're going to play with 🔥 but it'll be OK.
 For now, just notice that execution order is important in Notebooks:
 ![image](https://github.com/emgrasmeder/tidy-data-crash-course/assets/8107614/c71c186b-665f-40fd-a5fb-a0c4a83570bb)

 Now you're set up with Jupyter Notebooks and Poetry, let's dive into the Data Stuff.
 Click below to navigate to the Tidy Data page: